nicolas-graves/lfs-s3/Readme.md

 * `AWS_S3_ENDPOINT` - your S3 endpoint.
 * `S3_BUCKET` - the bucket you wish to use for LFS storage.

+You can use what you want for this.
+I use [direnv](https://github.com/direnv/direnv).

 ### Configure a fresh repo

 Starting a new repository is the easiest case.